camunda/camunda-modeler/docs/flags/README.md

 ### BPMN-only Mode

-To disable the CMMN and DMN editing capabilities of the App, configure your `flags.json` like this:
+To disable the CMMN and DMN editing capabilities of the App, configure your `flags.json` like below:

 ```js
 {